 - Education programs: We all like it when people invest in us – be it in terms of money or resources.
 Many businesses develop really useful education programs for their partners, which act as great motivators.
 But do remember, developing good education programs requires a considerable investment of resources.
 So if you are taking the trouble to design these programs, make sure they are really good.

 - Amazing sales tools: Giving your partners high quality sales tools of the kind you would give your own internal team is a sure shot way to motivate them because very few channel sales and partner programs offer great tools.

 - Leads: Often, businesses get leads that they pass on to their channel partners.
 This acts as a great motivating factor too.

 - Certifications: A badly implemented or maintained product or solution is terrible for the business – both for you and your partner.
 This is why you must ensure that your partner understands your product in and out and has the ability to problem-solve when required.
 Several businesses motivate their partners by offering them hardware and software certifications.
 Partners see this as proof that you are invested in their growth.
 Additionally, customers tend to trust partners who are ‘certified’ by the company (think Apple and Microsoft partners).
 This is a win-win for you and your partners.

 There can be other secondary drivers as well.
 For example, pushed sales process focusing on extensive follow-up, lead nurturing, and closing deals.
 Or inspiration by delivering consistent marketing content focusing on inspiring partners.

 Step 7: Define the programmatic elements

-Programmatic elements refer to the effort and values you will deliver to partners to help them become successful.
-And it also encompasses how you choose to deliver it.
+Programmatic elements refer to the effort and values you will deliver to channel partners to help them become successful.
+It also encompasses how you choose to deliver it.

-The purpose of constructing programmatic elements is also to create a culture of partnership and understanding that you care about your partners and their success.
+The purpose of constructing programmatic elements is also to create a culture of partnership and understanding.
+It signals that you care about your channel partners and their success.